What Is Diabetic Macular Edema (DME)?

 In severe cases, you may also have laser photocoagulation.
 A doctor will use a tiny laser on your eye to seal leaking blood vessels.
 You may need more than one treatment to control the problem.
 It's usually not painful, but you may have a slight stinging feeling when the laser touches you.

 Sometimes, steroid shots may help.

 Another treatment is a surgery called vitrectomy.
-This is usually done because of bleeding (not macular edema), and doctors take out the fluid that is clouding your vision and replace it with a clear solution.
+This is usually done because of bleeding (not macular edema).
+Your doctor takes out the fluid clouding your vision and replaces it with a clear solution.

 Taking Care of Yourself

 Also, don’t sidestep regular eye exams.
 Symptoms can sneak up.
 Your doctor needs to see you to keep track of how your treatment is working.

-Have you already lost some vision?
+Have you lost some vision?
 Talk to your doctor about visual aids, like magnifying glasses, if eyeglasses alone aren't enough.
 Ask them about resources in your area that can help you learn skills for living with vision loss.